How to find a cheap car hire deal in Marseille

 Good to know

-To rent a car in France, you usually have to be at least 21 years old.
-Some locations may offer rentals to younger drivers for a higher rate, so carefully review the policies before securing your wheels.
+To rent a vehicle in France, you typically have to be at least 21 years old.
+Some providers may offer rentals to younger drivers for an extra fee, so always go over the policies before confirming your booking.

-Local speed limits can vary, but it's normally around 45kph in urban areas and 125kph or so on highways.
-Always go by the posted signs.
+Local speed limits can vary, but it's usually around 45kph in built-up areas and 125kph or so on highways.
+Always obey the posted signs.

-Around 8am is one of the busiest times for traffic around this destination.
-Try to avoid peak travel times generally for a more relaxed drive.
+Around 8am is one of the busiest times for traffic in this destination.
+Try to avoid peak times generally for a smoother trip.

 Best hotels in Marseille for drivers